How to part exchange a car on finance – the ultimate guide

 Should you part exchange a car on finance?

-Part exchanging your car on PCP or HP agreement is a good way to start your next financing agreement for a newer or higher value car, if that is your preference.
+Part exchanging your car on a PCP or HP agreement is an excellent way to start your following financing agreement for a newer or higher-value car, if that is your preference.

-You’ll get the best part exchange deal if you are in positive equity.
-Your current car’s valuation, minus your resettlement, can be added to the deposit you put down on your next car, which will make the monthly repayments lower, and reduce the loaned amount that is subject to compound interest and the car’s depreciation.
+You’ll get the best part exchange deal if you have positive equity.
+Your current car’s valuation, minus your resettlement, can be added to the deposit you put down on your next vehicle.
+This lowers the monthly repayments and reduces the loaned amount that is subject to compound interest and the car’s depreciation.

-If you’re in negative equity and part exchange your car, it means you’ll have to pay the difference as well as the deposit of your next car.
-The best time to part exchange your financed car is when it is in positive equity.
-This may well happen before all the payments are completed, so it’s worth checking the car’s value against your settlement figure fairly regularly.
+If you’re in negative equity and part exchange your car, you’ll have to pay the difference and the deposit of your next vehicle.
+The best time to part exchange your financed car is when it’s in positive equity.
+This may happen before all the payments are completed, so it’s worth regularly checking the car’s value against your settlement figure.

 If you find yourself in negative equity, you can choose to settle the loan with the financing company either partially (just the difference) or fully, so that the contract is fulfilled.
-You could alternatively increase your repayments to try to get into positive equity, ready to trade in for your next car.
-Alternatively, you could sell your car at this point to a dealership, which would clear the outstanding balance.
+Alternatively, you could increase your repayments to get into positive equity and be ready to trade in for your next car.
+Or, you could sell your vehicle to a dealership to clear the outstanding balance.

 Although trading in your financed car against the next one can be easy to manage, you may find that you get more for your money by selling your financed car instead.